 "...a type of marketing that focuses on using key leaders to drive your brand’s message to the larger market.
 Rather than marketing directly to a large group of consumers, you instead inspire / hire / pay influencers to get out the word for you."

 This marketing niche is an incredibly beneficial part of any company’s marketing mix when deployed properly.
 However, it takes strategy and manpower to make an influencer campaign go off without a hitch.
 And finding the right influencers is crucial.

 There is no singular way to ensure a great campaign.
 Instead, the “perfect” campaign is highly dependent on the brand for which the content is created.
 While the strategy, format, and industry may differ from campaign to campaign, one thing about this type of marketing stands true: it’s always unique.

-ThredUPInfluencer campaigns don’t always revolve around static photos for the ‘gram.
-Video testimonials, reviews, and hauls are also a key part of effective marketing strategies.
+- ThredUPInfluencer campaigns don’t always revolve around static photos for the ‘gram.
+Video testimonials, reviews, and hauls are great ways to show social proof and are a key part of effective marketing strategies.
 ThredUP partnered with Reelio to create influencer videos and generated over 2 million impressions in the process.
 Pretty crazy, huh?

 Want to become an influencer?

 If you’re a creative who has considered becoming an influencer, there are platforms that will help you get your feet wet.
 Some of these services don’t even require members to have a large following, making it a viable option even for newbies who are just working with brands for the first time.

 Here are a couple companies offering campaigns for social influencers:

 - AmbassadHer - While their website can be kind of confusing, AmbassadHer partners with brands that offer campaign opportunities for creatives at all stages of influence.
 While not all of their campaigns are paid — some of them are purely product in exchange for post — there is still a lot to benefit from the AmbassadHer network in the form of brand partnerships.